 Chakras are centers where the Prana or the subtle energy of the body flows in a concentrated manner.
 They are like distribution centers.
 For example, the solar plexus is a bundle of nerves.
 Coincidentally, the third chakra is in this vicinity.
 In fact, the word chakra itself means a circle or a vortex.
 However, neither Prana nor Chakras function directly in the physical dimension.
 Therefore, we can understand the Vortex more as a pulsation.
 Yoga literature may agree with this idea.
 They compare the chakras in an advanced practitioner to blossomed flowers.

 Assigning breath counts to Chakras

 The SKY breath Meditation program offers a powerful combination of breathing techniques.
 These techniques help anyone, irrespective of their prior exposure to Yoga, to experience harmony in a practical sense.
-Sri Sri Ravishankar, the world renowned Yoga master has a deep understanding of Chakras, Nadis and the nuances of 21,600 breaths.
-He has designed this powerful program to benefit folk from all religious and cultural background.
+Sri Sri Ravishankar, the world-renowned Yoga master has a deep understanding of Chakras, Nadis and the nuances of 21,600 breaths.
+He designed this powerful program to benefit folk from all religious and cultural background.
 You can attend a free seminar about the SKY Breath Meditation program by clicking the “workshops” link below.